VILLASframework/documentation/docs/node/nodes/file.md

 ### in.epoch_mode ("direct" | "wait" | "relative" | "absolute")

 The *epoch* describes the point in time when the first message will be read from the file.
-This setting allows to select the behaviour of the following `epoch` setting.
+This setting allows to select the behavior of the following `epoch` setting.
 It can be used to adjust the point in time when the first value should be read.

-The behaviour of `epoch` is depending on the value of `epoch_mode`.
+The behavior of `epoch` is depending on the value of `epoch_mode`.

 To facilitate the following description of supported `epoch_mode`'s, we will introduce some intermediate variables (timestamps).
 Those variables will also been displayed during the startup phase of the server to simplify debugging.